 One of the TV shows they watch calls back to the previous episode and the planet Gazorpazorp.

-In "Rixty Minutes", Morty reveals to Summer his own grave in the backyard, explaining how he destroyed his own reality in "Rick Potion #9" and crossed over to this reality mere moments after Rick and Morty died from one of Rick's inventions.
+In "Rixty Minutes", Morty reveals to Summer his own grave in the backyard, explaining how him and Rick destroyed their own world in "Rick Potion #9" and crossed over to this reality mere moments after the local Rick and Morty died from one of Rick's inventions.

 In "Something Ricked This Way Comes," Rick can be seen watching Ball Fondlers, one of the shows he and Morty watch in "Rixty Minutes," near the end of the episode.